schimar/sg_assignment/README.md

 ```

-For plotting of the derivations of the confusion matrices (i.e. sensitivity, precision and specificity), please see the accompanied *R* script *confMatStats.r* in the *bin* folder.
+To plot the derivations of the confusion matrices (i.e. sensitivity, precision and specificity), please see the accompanied *R* script *confMatStats.r* in the *bin* folder.